Your Home Health Center

 More of your health care takes place in your home than anywhere else.
 Having the right tools, medicines, supplies, and information on hand will improve the quality of your self-care.

-Self-care tools are the basic equipment of your home health center.
 Store all your self-care tools and supplies in a central location, such as a large drawer in the bedroom or family room.
-It's a good idea to keep all your family's medical records in one place, such as in your home health center.
+It's a good idea to keep all your family's medical records in one place.

 Be familiar with the disaster preparation and response plan for your area.
 Keep the appropriate supplies on hand.